boxyhq/website/docs/jackson/deploy/env-variables.md

 Set one of these to `1` or `true` to turn off our anonymous analytics.
 We only track usage events once per day and it does not contain any information that can identify you in any form.

-## Google Directory API
+## Directory Sync

-The following env vars are used to configure the Google Workspace directories.
-These are only needed if you are using Google Workspace as a directory sync provider.
+The following env vars are used to configure the directory sync feature.

-### GOOGLE_CLIENT_ID
+### **GOOGLE_CLIENT_ID**

 The Google authentication client ID.
+This is only needed if you are using Google Workspace as a directory sync provider.

 NPM library option: `dsync.providers.google.clientId`

-### GOOGLE_CLIENT_SECRET
+### **GOOGLE_CLIENT_SECRET**

 The Google authentication client secret.
+This is only needed if you are using Google Workspace as a directory sync provider.

 NPM library option: `dsync.providers.google.clientSecret`

-### GOOGLE_REDIRECT_URI
+### **GOOGLE_REDIRECT_URI**

 The URI to redirect to after completing the authentication request.
+This is only needed if you are using Google Workspace as a directory sync provider.

 NPM library option: `dsync.providers.google.callbackUrl`